Blog Product ManagementCustomer Feedback Analysis: Step-by-step Guide (2025)

 To give a simplified overview of the process, it typically involves the following steps:

-- Tracking feedback from multiple channels.
+- Tracking feedback and customer data from multiple channels.

 - Grouping ideas into categories or themes.